DynaMoN: Motion-Aware Fast and Robust Camera Localization for Dynamic Neural Radiance Fields: INTRODUCTION

 \section{INTRODUCTION}

-Enabling novel view synthesis on dynamic scenes often requires multi-camera setups~\cite{broxton2020Immersive,orts2016holoportation}.
-However, everyday dynamic scenes are often captured by a single camera, restricting the field of view~\cite{broxton2020Immersive}.
-Deep learning's success in novel view synthesis has the potential to transcend these restrictions.
-In comparison to the commonly used voxel, surfel or truncated signed distance fields (TSDF) output of Simultaneous Localization and Mapping (SLAM) approaches, neural radiance fields (NeRF) can address incomplete 3D reconstructions and enable novel view synthesis from new, reasonable camera positions~\cite{rosinol2022nerf}.
-The success in dynamic NeRFs~\cite{cao2023hexplane,shao2023tensor4d,song2023nerfplayer,TiNeuVox} allows novel view synthesis not only for static captures but also for dynamic ones.
+\IEEEPARstart{E}{nabling} novel view synthesis (NVS) on dynamic scenes often requires multi-camera setups~\cite{broxton2020Immersive}.
+However, everyday dynamic scenes are often captured by one single moving camera, restricting the field of view~\cite{broxton2020Immersive}.
+To receive NVS or a 3D/4D scene representation, accurate camera poses are essential for such a representation.
+One way to retrieve camera poses is Simultaneous Localization and Mapping (SLAM).
+SLAM can result in multiple scene representations such as explicit voxel or surfel representations or neural radiance fields (NeRF) representations.
+The latter allows the rendering of photorealistic novel views from new, reasonable camera positions~\cite{rosinol2022nerf,muller2022instant}.
+While many are restricted to static scenes, dynamic NeRF~\cite{cao2023hexplane,shao2023tensor4d,song2023nerfplayer,TiNeuVox} allows NVS for dynamic scenes.

-To enable novel view synthesis using a NeRF, accurate camera poses, usually retrieved via COLMAP~\cite{schonberger2016structure} or the Apple ARKit, are essential.
-The structure-from-motion (SfM)-based approach often demands hours of computation to estimate reasonable camera poses and is challenged by large scale dynamic scenes.

-To overcome the limitation of slow SfM approaches, recent works combined SLAM and NeRF~\cite{zhu2022nice, zhu2023nicer,chung2023orbeez,rosinol2022nerf}.
+To enable NVS, accurate camera poses, usually retrieved via structure-from-motion (SfM)~\cite{schonberger2016structure} or the Apple ARKit, are essential.
+SfM often demands hours of computation to estimate reasonable camera poses and is challenged by large-scale dynamic scenes.
+To overcome the limitation of time-intensive SfM, recent works combined SLAM and NeRF~\cite{zhu2022nice, zhu2023nicer,chung2023orbeez,rosinol2022nerf}.
 SLAM provides faster results for the camera trajectory than classic SfM.
 However, by nature, scenes are more often dynamic than static.
-Existing NeRF-SLAM~\cite{zhu2022nice, zhu2023nicer,chung2023orbeez,rosinol2022nerf} methods assume a static scene, making them challenged by dynamic ones, see Fig~\ref{fig:intro}.
+Existing Radiance Field-SLAM~\cite{zhu2022nice, zhu2023nicer,chung2023orbeez,rosinol2022nerf,Matsuki_2024_CVPR,zhu2024semgaussslamdensesemanticgaussian} methods assume a static scene which poses difficulties when dynamic scene content is present as shown in Fig~\ref{fig:intro}.

-In this paper, we present \approach, a motion-aware camera localization and visualization approach which can handle highly dynamic scenes.
-We utilize motion and semantic segmentation during our dynamic camera localization process to enable a robust tracking of the camera path in a dynamic environment.
-We combine our camera localization approach with a dynamic NeRF to enable a decent visualization of novel views of the scenes.
-To demonstrate our robustness we evaluate our approach on three challenging datasets, namely the dynamic subset of the TUM RGB-D~\cite{sturm12iros} dataset, the BONN RGB-D Dynamic~\cite{palazzolo2019iros} dataset and the DyCheck's iPhone~\cite{gao2022monocular} dataset.
+In this paper, we present \approach, a motion-aware camera localization and visualization approach that can handle highly dynamic scenes.

-In summary we contribute: \begin{itemize} \item \approach, a motion-aware fast and robust camera localization approach for dynamic novel view synthesis. \item State-of-the-art camera localization and novel view synthesis results on TUM RGB-D, BONN RGB-D Dynamic and the DyCheck’s iPhone dataset. \end{itemize}